Toesmasher/website-www/content/cv/index.md

 > Embedded systems developer in a consultant role, spending a majority of the time as an embedded
 > linux specialist at Emerson in Mölnlycke, but also in a few internal projects.
 The work at Emerson
 > has involved plenty of coding, design and some linux kernel development while the internal projects
-> involved some electronics design as well.
+> involved some electronics design.

 > ### Layer 10 Collective AB
 > Gothenburg, Sweden, Dec.
 2011 - Sept 2015